bogdanbebic/PortAssemblyLanguage/compiler/README.md

 * `r29` is used as the `ax` (accumulator).
 * `r28` is used as the `bx` (backup register).

+The port processor implemets the [instructions](https://github.com/bogdanbebic/PortAssemblyLanguage#instruction-set) and supports the
+[addressing modes](https://github.com/bogdanbebic/PortAssemblyLanguage#addressing-modes) defined by the port assembly language.

 Following is a list of instruction to hex value mapping (keywords):
 * <code><b>add</b></code> to 1
 * <code><b>sub</b></code> to 2